 The Old Ursuline Convent Museum has artifacts related to the St. Louis Cathedral which is only 4 blocks away.
 For more details, make sure to read our post about the St. Louis Cathedral.

 Although it is now used as a museum, this building was once the site of several historic moments.
-You’ll find this attraction right next to the St. Louis Cathedral.
-Make sure to read our post about the Cabildo for more details.
+You’ll find this attraction right next to St. Louis Cathedral.

 You’ll find this building on the other side of the St. Louis Cathedral, mirroring both the design and appeal of the Cabildo.
 Visit our post about the Presbytère to learn more about the attraction.